Organic Medjool Dates

-It helps prevent excessive bleeding and fights infection.
+It helps from excessive bleeding and fights infection.
 Medjool dates contain loads of Vitamins A and K, which help protect the mucus membranes, eyes, skin, mouth and lungs.
-The tannins and polyphenolic antioxidants in medjool dates also aids in the prevention of excessive bleeding and fights inflammation and infection.
+The tannins and polyphenolic antioxidants in medjool dates also helps reduce risk of inflammation and infection.

 It promotes a healthy digestive system.
 Medjool dates have significant amounts of soluble and insoluble fiber which help food move through the digestive system smoothly and quickly.
 Ultimately, this helps promote a healthy digestive system, lower bad cholesterol and blood glucose levels in the blood.

 It keeps the blood healthy and controls your heart rate and blood pressure.
 There’s sufficient iron in medjool dates which encourages the production of red blood cells, keeping it healthy.
 Medjool also contains the electrolyte potassium (it has three times as much potassium as bananas) which helps regulate your blood pressure and control your heart rate.

 We could go on and on about medjool date benefits: helps risk of macular degeneration, lowers your risk of stroke, boosts your energy—but the thing is, the list of health benefits offered by medjool dates is quite long.
 It’s better to eat the dates than to read about it!

 Our dried medjool dates, on the other hand, may not have a branch, but it is what we claim it to be—dried medjool dates.
 It has no added sugar because it’s naturally sweet.
 It also doesn’t contain any food colouring, additives or preservatives.